backAll Articles

 • Works differently

-• Holds people appropriately accountable; has given definition to what, specifically, success looks like
+• Holds people appropriately accountable; has defined what, specifically, success looks like

 • Asks: How is this making us more efficient?